 Our research discussed in this paper is based on the NEMBES project funded by the Irish Higher Education Authority under the PRTLI-IV programme.
 NEMBES is an inter-institutional and multidisciplinary research programme that will investigate a "whole system" approach to the design of networked embedded systems, marrying expertise in hardware, software and networking with the design and management of built environments.
 Our research is covered by one of the main research strands in NEMBES: facilities management as "sensor network management within buildings".
 The focus of the research is to develop dynamic sensor network management methodologies for building environment where wireless sensor network technology providing low cost data acquisition also provides a means of detecting the environment and the combine wireless sensing and actuating capabilities to provide some response capability for sensed events.
-While the network, it will also be tasked with fire events via alarm triggers.
+While the network routing and MAC protocols govern the successful data reporting of the wireless sensor network, it will also be tasked with fire events via alarm triggers.
 These alarmed events can be interpreted, ranked and routed based on urgency and maintenance, repair, replace requests or highlight the need for additional equipment/sensors meters to satisfy building services demands such as making fire evacuation for people in fire and providing guidance for firefighter to find injured.